Danielito-Capdor/Data-analytics-/E-Commerce/README.md

 ## 📂 File Included

-- `SQL.sql`: A script containing all queries used in the analysis
+- `ECommerce.sql`: A script containing all queries used in the analysis

 ## 📌 Topics Covered